About the VictorOps Post Incident Review

 You may hide any alert, action, or post by selecting the “–” button on the left side of the report builder.

 Additionally, you may add notes to any alert, action, or post by selecting the note pad and pencil icon just to the right of the “–” button.
 These notes will appear beneath the specific event card where the notation is assigned to help form a high-level analysis of what happened during an incident or event.

 Please Note: The summary field and timeline notes support the markdown library described HERE.

 By selecting Alert Payload you may reveal the fields and values associated with a particular incident card.

-Annotations via the Rules Engine will also surface in the Post-Incident Report.
+Annotations via the Alert Rules Engine will also surface in the Post-Incident Report.

-Once your Post-Incident Review Report is complete, click Done in the top right corner.
+Once your Post-Incident Review Report is complete, click Save in the top right corner.
 After the report is created it can be printed, turned into a PDF, or opened again for further editing.